 - Add the cocoa, fresh water, and 1 cup of the raisins (remaining raisins are for the frosting) to your blender and blend for 3 minutes until the quinoa is all broken.

-- Pour the batter into a lined pan that’s about 30 by 22 cm.
+- Pour the quinoa brownie batter into a lined pan that’s about 30 by 22 cm.

-- Bake for 50 minutes then take out of the oven and leave for 10 mins to firm up.
+- Bake for 35-45 minutes just until the top gets some colour (I know that's hard to see on chocolate!) then take brownies out of the oven and leave for 10 mins to firm up.

 - Blend together the hazelnuts and the remaining raisins until they stick together into a ball.
 Stop blending if the motor is struggling – this frosting isn’t supposed to be smooth.

 - Remove the quinoa brownie base from the pan and dollop on the hazelnut mixture.